Threats:

 - Sanitation, sanitation, sanitation.

-- No food or other materials should be left where flies can lay eggs on it.
+- No food or other materials should be left where flies can lay eggs.

 - Remove wet manure from farms a minimum of twice per week.